Tilkin85/UCLA-ZooArch/readme.md

 ### Modifying the Interface

-The interface is built using Bootstrap 5, which makes it easy to customize:

 - **Colors and Styles**: Edit the `css/styles.css` file
 - **Layout**: Modify the HTML structure in `index.html`
 - **Functionality**: Adjust the JavaScript in the `js/` folder